 As a relatively new charity, your financial participation is very important in terms of our outlook for long term survival.
 Although at ICARe we DO envision a day when we will not have to charge a relinquish fee to take in a needy animal, we are NOT in a position to do that now.
 Your understanding is essential and very much appreciated.

 The ICARe Pet Food Pantry is located at 103 Market Street in Iroquois, IL right next to our main shelter.
-It is open to Iroquois County residents only and a completed application and photo ID is required before receiving pet food for the first time.
-Applicants must be senior citizens age 65 and older OR receive some type of government aid to qualify.
+It is open to Iroquois County residents ONLY and a completed application and photo ID is required before receiving pet food for the first time.
+Applicants must be senior citizens age 65 and older, OR receive some type of government aid to qualify.
 Please call us for complete details.
-Our Pantry is open the second Sunday of every month.
-The dates for 2018 are as follows:
+Our Pantry is open the second Sunday of every month from noon until 3pm.
+The dates for 2019 are as follows:

 Pets lost and found: